aws-samples/genai-quickstart-pocs/README.md

 - Amazon Bedrock Access and CLI Credentials
 - Python 3.9 or 3.10 installed on your machine
-- Additional prerequisites specific to each sample (e.g., Snowflake account, Amazon Kendra index, etc.)
+- Additional prerequisites specific to each sample (e.g., RDS Database, Amazon Kendra index, etc.)

 ## Getting Started